Charcoal-SE/charcoal-se.github.io/index.md

 We store this feedback in our web dashboard, [metasmoke](https://metasmoke.erwaysoftware.com), which is itself complex enough that it's a story for another day.

+Since early 2017, we also have the possibility to automatically flag a post on behalf of volunteers who signed up for autoflagging.
+A post will never receive more than three of these automatic flags;
+we want to make sure every post is also reviewed by humans.
 </section>
 <section>
 ## Want to get involved? {#get-involved}